-There are some things you could know about cryptocurrency, and some things you should know.
-Here are 25 cryptocurrency terms to add to your vocabulary if you hope to survive web 3.0.
+There are some things you could know about cryptocurrency and some things you should know.
+Whether you’re new to cryptocurrencies or just want a refresher, here are 40 cryptocurrency terms you must have in your vocabulary if you want to survive web3.

 Cryptocurrency coins are identified on the blockchain by unique addresses.
 You can think about the blockchain as a GPS and your cryptocurrency address as its targeted mailing address.
 Without an address, no coin is stored; the blockchain can’t confirm nor verify its existence.
 So, without a proper wallet address, you can’t own a coin.

 Every time a transaction is confirmed, the value of your wallet is updated based on your address.
 Addresses may appear in different formats depending on the currency, but most look something like this: 17VZNX1SN5NtKa8UQFxwQbFeFc3iqRYhem (this is a fictional address, I respect your intelligence… but please do not send crypto here or use this address for any other purpose).